ShogherS/Interpreter_Simulator/README.md

 }
 ```

 2. The next step is to download all files of the current repositry to your computer.
+Clone or download the program's source code to your local machine.
    * loader.h
    * parser.h
    * parser.cpp
    * init.h
    * variables.h

 3. The next step is to crete a .cpp file and include loader.h and parser.cpp files.
+Open a terminal or command prompt and navigate to the directory containing the program's source code.
 Aftervards you need to creale an instance of Loader class, it has a constructor with a string as a parameter.
 Its main role is to load the text file that with the code and sawe it.
 Next the Parser clss steps in, it also has a constructor with a parameter and a method pars which compiles the ocde.
 And at last you can chek the status of all the delatred vairables in your code calling the print method.

 ```
 #include "loader.h"